ga-wdi-lessons/rails-many-to-many/README.md

 ### You Do: Naming Join Tables (10 minutes)

-In pairs, spend **5 minutes** answering the following questions for the below pairs of models...
+In pairs, spend **10 minutes** answering the following questions in [this issue](https://github.com/ga-wdi-lessons/rails-many-to-many/issues/5)  for the below pairs of models...
   1. Should the relationship between these two models be represented using a many-to-many relationship?
   2. What would be a descriptive name for their resulting join table?
   3. What would be a useful additional column to include in the join table (e.g., `order`)?